GuglielmoZocca/TrustLocalizationProject/README.md

   - benchmarks: it contains the configuration files for the different test on chaincode.
     + myDeviceBenchmark.yaml: configuration file for reading device test.
     + ReadTargetBenchmark.yaml: configuration file for reading target test.
+    + addObsTest.yaml: configuration file for adding device observation test.
+    + updateEvTrustRepTest.yaml: configuration file for test the updating of evidence, reputation and trust.
-    + totTest.yaml: configuration file for calculation position target test.
+    + positionTest: configuration file for position computation test
     + UpdateDTest.yaml: configuration file for updating device test.
   - networks: it contains the configuration file for the network, organizations and accounts to consider in caliper test.
   - node_modules: it contains node.js modules utilized in caliper test.
   - workload: it contains the code used for test.
     + readDevice.js: test code for reading device.
-    + ReadTargetBenchmark.yaml: test code for reading target.
+    + readTarget.js: test code for reading target.
+    + addObs.js: test code for adding the device observation.
+    + updateEvTrustRep.js: test code for updating the evidence, reputation and trust.
-     + tot_test.js: test code for calculation position target.
+    + position.js: test code for position computation.
     + UpdateDevice.js: test code for updating device.
 * Chaincode_dir: it contains the logic of chaincode, that is the project contract.
   - main.go: source code used for installation of the contract in the blockchain.
   - collections_config.json: configuration file that describes the collections used in the blockchain.